XVincentX/apigateway-playground/README.md

 [Docker](https://docker.com) is used as a way to simulate different network topologies.

-1. Start all the containers
+1. Start the system

-`docker-compose up -d`
+By using Kubernetes or whatever you like

 2. Insert some fixtures